 How much work is needed on opening balances?

-This depends on the nature and materiality of the balances, whether the prior period was audited (and by whom), and the assessed risks.
-Current assets and liabilities (receivables, inventory, accruals) typically require the most attention because they directly affect the current-period income statement.
+This depends on the nature and materiality of the balances, whether the PY was audited, who audited it, and the assessed risks.
+From the files we’ve reviewed, current assets and liabilities (receivables, inventory, accruals) attract the most attention because they directly affect the current-period income statement.
 Non-current assets may require less work if the auditor can verify their current existence and condition and roll back to the opening position.

 Does ISA 510 apply to recurring audits?

-- IAASB Handbook 2024 — The authoritative source for the complete ISA 510 text, including all application material and illustrative auditor's reports.
+- IAASB Handbook 2024: ISA 510 full text (the authoritative source including all application material and illustrative auditor’s reports).

-- ISA 300 — Planning an Audit of Financial Statements — additional requirements and guidance for initial engagements.
+- ISA 300: Planning an Audit (additional requirements and guidance for initial engagements).